 There is work to do.
 We have developed a three-year action plan to tackle any racialised inequalities and embed an inclusive culture.
-Our aim is to drive cultural and organisational change to ensure that we excel in attracting and supporting Black, Asian and Minority Ethnic staff and students, while creating an environment that is conducive to openly discussing race-related issues and challenging racism.
-Going forward, we want to encourage our white staff and students to actively contribute to bringing about this cultural change by listening, becoming educated about race and racism, and by acting.
+Our aim is to drive cultural and organisational change to ensure that we excel in attracting and supporting Black, Asian and Minority Ethnic staff and students, while creating an environment that is conducive to openly discussing racerelated issues and challenging racism.
+Going forward, cultural change will come about through a commitment to listening, becoming educated about race equality and racism, and by acting.